ParBLiSS/kmerhash/README.md

 ### Dependencies ###
-This project depends on "kmerind", and indirectly on Kmerind's dependencies including google sparse hash map, google farm hash, murmur hash, mxx, google test, and tclap.
-It also requires a c++11 compliant compiler (4.8.4 or later) and cmake ver 2.8 or later.
+For the moment, this project depends on "kmerind", and indirectly on Kmerind's dependencies including google sparse hash map, google farm hash, murmur hash, mxx, google test, and tclap.
+These dependencies are likely to be refactored later.

+The project requires a c++11 compliant compiler (4.8.4 or later) and cmake ver 2.8 or later.

 To initialize the git submodules, invoke the following: